theblockstalk/upgradeable-proxy/README.md

    - **TODO:** test workaround as stated above
 2. Change the order of state variables in the upgraded smart contracts
    - See contract _DoubleUintV2_
+3. Declare any variables with initialized values.
+Declare any constant state variables keyword.
+   - See contract _UintInherited_
+   - **Note:** state variables must be initialized using the intialize() function.

 If you find a way to do any of the above, please send [me](https://twitter.com/theblockstalk) or the team at [Indorse](https://twitter.com/joinindorse) a message, or submit an issue or PR to this repo.